Despite how serious they are, brain injuries are sometimes overlooked when they occur.

 Basically, this 15-point scale tells the doctors how conscious a person is following a TBI incident.
 The higher the score is, the less severe the injury.

-As such, injuries like concussions typically have a score somewhere between 13 and14, while more severe injuries—particularly those that involve the loss of consciousness—result in a score less than 10.
+Injuries like concussions typically have a score somewhere between 13 and14, while more severe injuries—particularly those that involve the loss of consciousness—result in a score less than 10.

 Some of the most common brain injuries tested for on this scale include: